Marathwada Liberation Day: History

 The Indian government appeared anxious to avoid what it termed a "Balkanization" of the new country and was determined to integrate Hyderabad into the newly formed Indian Union.
 Amidst the unrest the Indian government launched a military operation named Operation Polo which it termed a "police action".
 The operation itself took five days, in which the Razakars were defeated and Hyderabad was annexed.

-India was distributed amongst various princely states.
-At that time 562 out of 565 princely states were interested to integrate within India and they did so.
-But the Princely states of Hyderabad, Junagadh and Kashmir these three states didn't integrated within India or shown interest in doing so.
-At that time 'Princely State of Hyderabad' was under the rule of Nizam Mir Osman Ali Khan Bahadoor Niyamuddollah Nizam-ul Mulk Asafzah.
-To liberate from his state and to integrate within the newly formed Indian Union; major rebellion sparked among the entire region under the leadership of Swami Ramanand Tirth and his mates.
-The total population of Princely state of Hyderabad at that time was about 1 Crore 60 Lakh.
-This included Telangana, Marathwada and some portion of Karnataka state.